openjdk/jmc/license/THIRDPARTYREADME.txt

 terms and conditions.
 If none exist, a short notice of the following form (hypertext is preferred, text is permitted) should be used within the body of any redistributed or derivative code:
-"Copyright © [$date-of-software] World Wide Web Consortium, (Massachusetts Institute of Technology, Institut National de
+"Copyright ï¿½ [$date-of-software] World Wide Web Consortium, (Massachusetts Institute of Technology, Institut National de
 Recherche en Informatique et en Automatique, Keio University).
 All Rights Reserved. http://www.w3.org/Consortium/Legal/"